Pádraig Amond: Sligo Rovers

 In December 2009, he signed for Sligo Rovers.
 Amond played in the 2009–10 Setanta Sports Cup, scoring the third goal in the 86th minute on his competitive debut for Sligo, in a 3–0 win over Cliftonville.
 He also played in both legs of the semi-final against St Patrick's Athletic, where they lost 6–2 on aggregate.

-Amond played three matches as part of the team that won the 2010 FAI Cup.
-He also played three matches and scored five goals as part of the squad that won the final of the 2010 League of Ireland Cup, including a brace in a 6–0 victory over Ulster Senior League team Letterkenny Rovers in the Second Round of the cup on 11 May 2010.
+Amond played twice in the early rounds of Rovers' 2010 FAI Cup triumph.
+He also played three matches and scored five goals in the 2010 League of Ireland Cup, including a brace in a 6–0 victory over Ulster Senior League team Letterkenny Rovers in the second round of the cup on 11 May 2010.
 On 1 June 2010, he scored Sligo's fourth goal in a 4–1 victory over St Patrick's Athletic, shooting past their keeper Dan Connor to confirm a place in the last four.
 On 17 August 2010, Amond continued his goal scoring run with a brace in a 2–1 victory against his former club Shamrock Rovers in the semi-finals.
+Sligo Rovers would go on to lift both cup tournaments after Amond had left the club.